History of Wine II

 Demand for wine increased greatly with the population explosion in Rome from 300B.C. to the beginning of the Christian era.
 It increased to over one million people and, as even the slaves drank wine, much more wine had to be produced.

 The Romans loved their wine, drinking it with every meal.
 However, as the alcohol content was stronger than ours, they mixed it with large quantities of water.
 They preferred sweet wine and strangely enough their most prized wine was white.
-This came from the area that they thought was the best wine-growing region, the Falernian region near Naples.
+This came from what they thought was the best wine-growing area in their lands, the Falernian region near Naples.

 Unusual flavors were often added to the wine.
-The Romans liked to mix honey with this drink to make an aperitif called mulsum.
-They often added herbs and spices, but were known to mix wine with salt water which must have given it an extremely bitter taste.
+The Romans liked to mix it with honey to make an aperitif called mulsum.
+They often added herbs and spices, but were known to mix wine with salt water, too, which must have given it an extremely bitter taste.
 Even chalk was sometimes mixed with wine to reduce acidity!

 The many contributions the Romans made to the art of wine-growing included using props and trellises, improving the Greek presses used for extracting juice, classifying which grapes grew best in which climate, and increasing the yields.

 The Romans exhibited good taste by deciding that aged wines tasted better and preferred wines that were ten to twenty-five years old.
 They discovered that wines which were kept in tightly closed containers improved with age, and became the first to store it in wooden barrels.
 They may also have been the first to use glass jars and they also used corks.

 They exported their excellent wine-growing techniques to other areas of Europe and these were not changed for centuries.
 But demand for wine decreased with the fall of the Roman Empire.
 Roman Catholic monks continued to produce wine during the Dark Ages, but it only became popular again during the Renaissance.